 Dr Matt Wilkinson

-I am a Clinical Psychologist providing online counselling and online therapy using Skype.
-I have worked in private healthcare settings and the NHS, and have helped people recover from problems including depression, anxiety, addictions, trauma, relationship difficulties, OCD, body dysmorphia and personality disorders .
+I am a Clinical Psychologist providing online counselling and online therapy.
+I have helped people recover from problems including phobias, depression, generalised anxiety, social anxiety, addictions, trauma, relationship difficulties, OCD, body dysmorphia, and personality disorders.

-I support flexible therapy sessions (£70 per 50 minutes) and will consider concessions.
+I support flexible therapy sessions and consider concessions.
 Please contact me if you wish to arrange a consultation or have any other questions.

 Training, qualifications & experience

-I have a doctorate in Clinical Psychology (Salomons Centre for Applied Psychology) and a masters degree in Psychology (Kingston University).
+I have a doctorate in Clinical Psychology and a masters degree in Psychology (Distinction).
 I also have an undergraduate degree in Philosophy from the University of Bristol.

 I have worked in the NHS and private healthcare settings for six years.
 This has included work in many different kinds of services including addictions, older adults, child and adolescent mental health teams, inpatient settings, primary care therapies services and neuropsychiatric services.